 Can you add subtitles to your QuickTime movies?
 In fact, it’s easy to add closed captions or hard subtitles to a video with a good subtitle-adding tool.
 And the following part will introduce two useful applications to help you add subtitles to MOV, QuickTime, or other video files at ease.
-Read on for the details.
+Read on for more details.

 Launch HD Video Converter Factory Pro and open the Converter.
 Import the QuickTime or MOV videos that you want to add subtitles to by clicking the Add Files button.
 Of course, you can drag and drop the target files into the software directly.